Skip navigation.

 Introduction

 Physical blindness is a terrible thing.
 I have known many blind people throughout my life.
 A few of them were born that way.
 Others became blind through disease or accident.
 When I was growing up there was a couple in the church in which both were blind.
-He had been born blind and though that to be an advantage because he could not comprehend life with sight and therefore felt no loss.
+He had been born blind and thought that to be an advantage because he could not comprehend life with sight and therefore felt no loss.
 She had lost her sight and felt that was an advantage for while she knew what she lost, she could still imagine how things looked when they were described to her.
-The only experience I have had that has given me a clue to what it would be like to be blind is going deep in a cave and having the tour guide let us see it in its natural state.
-She turned off the lights and blackness filled the room.
+The only experience I have had that has given me a clue of what it would be like to be blind is going deep in a cave and having the tour guide let us see it in its natural state.
+The lights were turned off and blackness filled the room.
 Nothing could be seen.
 I thank God for His grace to me in giving me sight even if my vision has to be corrected with glasses.

 Physical blindness is bad, but spiritual blindness is worse.
 With physical blindness other senses can compensate so that the person can still get around and live.
 With spiritual blindness, there are no other senses to compensate, and even if there were, the nature of it is such that it would do them no good.
 Spiritual blindness deceives the person into believing there is nothing wrong with them and that their view of the world is correct and true.
 Like a person born blind, they cannot perceive the world in any other way.

-The Blind Man Healed (9:1-7)
+The Blind Man Healed (John 9:1-7)

-John 9:1 (NASB) And as He passed by, He saw a man blind from birth.
-2 And His disciples asked Him, saying, "Rabbi, who sinned, this man or his parents, that he should be born blind?"
+1 And as He passed by, He saw a man blind from birth.
+2 And His disciples asked Him, saying, “Rabbi, who sinned, this man or his parents, that he should be born blind?”

 3 Jesus answered, "[It was] neither [that] this man sinned, nor his parents; but [it was] in order that the works of God might be displayed in him.

 Jesus also corrected the disciples in their understanding of suffering.
 They were treating this blind man as simply the object of a theological discussion.
-Perhaps they would have given him alms, but there was still missing a concern for the purpose the man himself.
+Perhaps they would have given him alms, but still missing was a concern for the purpose of the man himself.
 Jesus puts the focus back where it belongs.
 All people are created for the glory of God without regard to any handicap they may have.
 This man was born blind that God would be glorified through him.

 Jesus then demonstrated by action what He was telling His disciples.
 6 When He had said this, He spat on the ground, and made clay of the spittle, and applied the clay to his eyes, 7 and said to him, "Go, wash in the pool of Siloam" (which is translated, Sent).
 And so he went away and washed, and came [back] seeing.

 Talk without action is useless.
-The apostle John later expressed this lesson in 1 John 3:17,18 - "But whoever has the world's goods, and beholds his brother in need and closes his heart against him, how does the love of God abide in him?
-18 Little children, let us not love with word or with tongue, but in deed and truth."
+The apostle John later expressed this lesson in 1 John 3:17-18 – “But whoever has the world’s goods, and beholds his brother in need and closes his heart against him, how does the love of God abide in him?
+18 Little children, let us not love with word or with tongue, but in deed and truth.”
 Jesus took action.
-There does not appear to be any significance to the manner in which Jesus healed this man's blindness other than it required the man to respond in submission to Jesus' instructions with faith and obedience.
-This is submission is similar to what Elisha required Namaan to do (2 Kings 5).
+There does not appear to be any significance to the manner in which Jesus healed this man’s blindness other than it required the man to respond in submission to Jesus’ instructions with faith and obedience.
+This submission is similar to what Elisha required Namaan to do (2 Kings 5).
 Jesus healed different people in different ways.
 Sometime with some action, like in this case, and other times simply upon the pronouncement of His word.
-The man's obedience demonstrated his faith and he was healed.
+The man’s obedience demonstrated his faith and he was healed.

-The pool of Siloam was just inside the south-east wall of Jerusalem.
-It was part of the system King Hezekiah built collect the waters of the spring of Gihon in case of siege.
-John explains in vs 7 the meaning of the name, Siloam, is "sent."
+The pool of Siloam was down the hill from the Temple and just inside the south-east wall of Jerusalem.
+It was part of the system King Hezekiah built to collect the waters of the spring of Gihon in case of siege.
+John explains in vs 7 that the meaning of the name, Siloam, is “sent.”
 There seems to be some symbolic significance to this since Jesus could have sent the man to one of many other pools.
-This miracle itself shows symbolism as Jesus, "Light of the world," restores light to a man born blind.
-Jesus has constantly emphasized that He was "sent" by the Father to do God's work.
-Even in the Old Testament the waters from this spring, which arises at the Temple mount, was symbolic of God's blessings flowing out from God's dwelling place (Isa.
+This miracle itself shows symbolism as Jesus, “the Light of the world,” restores light to a man born blind.
+Jesus has constantly emphasized that He was “sent” by the Father to do God’s work.
+Even in the Old Testament the waters from this spring, which arise just below the Temple mount, was symbolic of God’s blessings flowing out from God’s dwelling place (Isa.
 8:6 cf. Ezek.
 47:1).

-The Blind Man's Testimony (9:8-12)
+The Blind Man’s Testimony (John 9:8-12)

 The neighbors are amazed.
 Some think it is him, but are hesitant to believe, so they question.
 Others declare that it must be him.
 Still others are just as sure it could not be him, so they say it must be someone who looks like him.
 But the previously blind man declares himself, "I am the one."

-The neighbors then wanted to go meet Jesus too since He had done such a wonderful miracle.
+The neighbors then wanted to also go meet Jesus since He had done such a wonderful miracle.
 However, the man did not know where Jesus was nor would he be able to identify him since he had been blind when Jesus spoke with him earlier.

-The Pharisee's Interrogation (9:13-34)
+The Pharisee’s Interrogation (John 9:13-34)

 While it is not completely clear who brought the man to the Pharisees, it appears that it was some of his neighbors since they are the subject in verse 12.
 It is reasonable that the Pharisees would have heard about this miracle soon after it happened and then sought to investigate.
-We have already seen that most of the Pharisees are antagonistic to Jesus (7:45-52), and they would want to suppress anything that would add to Jesus' popularity.
+We have already seen that most of the Pharisees are antagonistic to Jesus (John 7:45-52), and they would want to suppress anything that would add to Jesus’ popularity.
 In this case, they also are interested because the miracle occurred on a Sabbath, and the making of the clay and the healing would have been contrary to their rules.

 The questioning takes place in three phases.
 First, the man is questioned, then his parents and then the man again.

-First Questioning of the Healed Man (13-18)
+First Questioning of the Healed Man (John 9:15-17)

-John 9:15 (NASB) Again, therefore, the Pharisees also were asking him how he received his sight.
-And he said to them, "He applied clay to my eyes, and I washed, and I see."
-16 Therefore some of the Pharisees were saying, "This man is not from God, because He does not keep the Sabbath."
-But others were saying, "How can a man who is a sinner perform such signs?"
+15 Again, therefore, the Pharisees also were asking him how he received his sight.
+And he said to them, “He applied clay to my eyes, and I washed, and I see.”
+16 Therefore some of the Pharisees were saying, “This man is not from God, because He does not keep the Sabbath.”
+But others were saying, “How can a man who is a sinner perform such signs?”
 And there was a division among them.
-17 They ^said therefore to the blind man again, "What do you say about Him, since He opened your eyes?"
-And he said, "He is a prophet."
+17 They ^said therefore to the blind man again, “What do you say about Him, since He opened your eyes?”
+And he said, “He is a prophet.”

 The man had already repeated the story to his neighbors and now he repeats it to the Pharisees, but he is more concise in the story giving them just the bare facts.
 This sets up a division among the Pharisees because there were two basic assumptions in conflict.
 The first group reasoned that anyone who broke the Sabbath, or more accurately, their Sabbath rules, could not be a godly person.
 Therefore, Jesus could not be from God.
 The second group reasoned that anyone that could do such a miracle could not be a sinner, but there is a hesitancy in their belief so it is phrased as a question instead of a declaration.
 How could Jesus be a sinner if He did such miracles?

-Questioning His Parents (18-23)
+Questioning His Parents (John 9:18-23)

-John 9:18b (NASB) until they called the parents of the very one who had received his sight 19 and questioned them, saying, "Is this your son, who you say was born blind?
-Then how does he now see?"
-20 His parents answered them and said, "We know that this is our son, and that he was born blind; 21 but how he now sees, we do not know; or who opened his eyes, we do not know.
-Ask him; he is of age, he shall speak for himself. "
+John 9:18b . . . until they called the parents of the very one who had received his sight 19 and questioned them, saying, “Is this your son, who you say was born blind?
+Then how does he now see?”
+20 His parents answered them and said, “We know that this is our son, and that he was born blind; 21 but how he now sees, we do not know; or who opened his eyes, we do not know.
+Ask him; he is of age, he shall speak for himself. “

 The Pharisees did not even believe the man had been born blind until it was confirmed by his parents.
 He was their son.
 He had been born blind.
 He can now see, but they claimed not to know how it happened or who did it.
-They defer the Pharisees right back to their son pointing out he was of age to speak for himself.
+They refer the Pharisees back to their son pointing out he was of age to speak for himself.
 It is a bit amazing they did not know Jesus had healed him since that was what he had told the neighbors, and it may well have been a direct lie, but as the next couple of verses point out, they were afraid.

 22 His parents said this because they were afraid of the Jews; for the Jews had already agreed, that if anyone should confess Him to be Christ, he should be put out of the synagogue.
 23 For this reason his parents said, "He is of age; ask him."